Why It’s So Important To Get It Right

 Most of these big companies like this have what’s called a re-hash manager and their job is calling you back and offering a better price and then a better price and so on.
 The truth is, buying the windows that night is actually the highest price you’re going to get for those windows.
 Waiting will only lower that price over a period of time, so don’t be in a rush; sleep on it, and take your time to think about it.
 Even if it’s our window company, don’t be in a rush.

 Window Buying Mistake Number Five

 It kind of goes in conjunction with some of the other things that they talk about.
 They make you fall in love with the window.
 They focus on how great their numbers are.
 They tell you about how much you’re going to love the performance and then they tell you that you’ve got to buy it tonight.
 And if the “buy tonight” doesn’t seal the deal, they’ll often use “zero percent” financing to get you over the edge.

 A lot of companies will offer something like 48 months of 0% financing.
-We have a great video on the ugly truth about 0% financing that you can find here but I’ll give you a summary.
+We have a great video on the “True Cost Of 0% Financing” that you can find here but I’ll give you a summary.